 - What will the ground conditions be like when the crane is needed for the lift?

 - How high and far back does the crane need to raise the object?

 - What are the physical obstacles present where the lift is taking place?

-It's Time to Get Your Crane Working
+It's Time to Rent A Crane for Your Project

 Now that you know how important it is to understand a crane’s capacity, you must engage the right professionals and find the most suitable crane.
 That’s where Maxim Crane comes in.
-As the only nationwide turnkey lift service provider, Maxim has a network of over 3,500 crane operators available to take on any project.
+As a nationwide turnkey lift service provider, Maxim has a network of over 3,500 crane operators available to take on any project.